Roman Rota: History

 The Rota's official records begin in 1171.
 Until the Risorgimento and the loss of the Papal States in 1870, the Rota was a civil tribunal and its judgements had the status of law in the Papal States.

 Since at least 1961, the Rota has been based in the Palazzo della Cancelleria, along with the other courts of the Holy See: the Apostolic Penitentiary and the Apostolic Signatura.

 Name

 Until the 14th century, the court was formally known as the Apostolic Court of Audience.
 The first recorded use of the term Rota, which referred to the wheel-shaped arrangement of the benches used by the court in the great hall at Avignon, is in Thomas Fastolf's Decisiones rotae, consisting of reports on thirty-six cases heard at the Court of Audience in Avignon between December 1336 and February 1337.
 Its first usage in a papal bull is in 1418.
 It is also possible that the term Rota comes from the porphyry wheel that was centered in the marble floor of Avignon, or even from the wheel-like cases in which parchment roll records were kept.

+Tribunal of the Rota of the Apostolic Nunciature in Spain

+The Tribunal of the Rota of the Apostolic Nunciature in Spain (Tribunal de la Rota de la Nunciatura Apostólica en España), commonly referred to as the Tribunal de la Rota, is a collegial ordinary appellate court of the Catholic Church situated in Madrid, Spain.
+Operating under the auspices of the Apostolic Nunciature to Spain, it is a unique territorial tribunal within the global canon law system, granted as a special historic privilege by the Holy See to the Spanish Church.

+The roots of the Spanish Rota date back to the 16th century during the reign of Emperor Charles I of Spain.
+Documented evidence shows that on April 16, 1529, Pope Clement VII granted extensive judicial faculties to the papal nuncio Girolamo da Schio.
+By 1537, a permanent "Tribunal of the Nuncio" (Tribunal del Nuncio) was operating concurrently with the permanent establishment of the nunciature.
+This allowed Spanish subjects to resolve internal ecclesiastical disputes locally rather than journeying to the Roman Curia.

+The Tribunal of the Rota of the Nunciature in Spain represents a unique exception in the Catholic Church, as Spain is the only territory in the world granted the special privilege of hosting its own ordinary appellate court with the same canonical authority as the Roman Rota in the Vatican.